See the 5th grade book list here.

 FANTASY / ADVENTURE

 Brandon Mull has outdone himself with an inventive, totally unique world and characters!
-Cole, a regular kid, is trick-or-treating with his friends when they all get kidnapped.
-Cole manages to hide but follows the kidnappers — to another world – a world of five kingdoms, slavery, and magic.
-Cole is found and sold to slavers on the Outskirts.
-There he’ll battle mysterious beings living on cloud castles, discover an exiled princess, escape from slavery, and have unimaginable adventures.
-Amazing!
+Cole, a regular kid, is trick-or-treating with his friends when kidnappers arrive.
+Cole manages to hide in safety so he can follow the kidnappers but it’s to another world, a world of five kingdoms, slavery, and magic.
+Cole isn’t safe for long.
+He’s discovered and sold to slavers.
+There he’ll battle mysterious beings living on cloud castles, discover an exiled princess, escape from slavery, and have unimaginable adventures trying to find his missing friends.
+Don’t miss this epic fantasy adventure.
+Box set here.

 Middle School: The Worst Years of my Life by James Patterson and Chris Tebbetts, illustrated by Laura Park